-I am honored to be considered for President-Elect of the American Chemical Society.
+I am honored to be 2021 President-Elect of the American Chemical Society.
 Throughout my career and for so many of us, the ACS has been an invaluable source for science, scientific news, networking, training, education, career information, employment opportunities, international opportunities, chemical safety, and so much more.
 The continuing vitality of the ACS over time is attributed to our involved membership, excellent ACS staff, and adaptability in times of change and anticipated change.
 In considering the future of ACS, and, in alignment with the ACS Strategic Plan, we need to:

 Empower and equip:

 Education, training, and careers are at the forefront of our society.
 ACS plays an important role at all levels of education.
 Motivating career interests in the chemical sciences and ensuring that our future workforce is well equipped for the changing needs of the chemical enterprise, from more extensive safety education to training in data science and analytics, are critical.
 Training and transition opportunities are important to address the changing needs of our membership, from job transitions to career enrichment.
 Effective routes are important to address our unemployed or underemployed members, particularly in light of downsizing, outsourcing, and relocating of operations overseas.